 These tubes move oxygen-containing blood through your body, helping fuel all your body’s functions.
 When blood vessels are clear and open, blood can flow freely.

-However, plaques of cholesterol, fat, and other substances can sometimes build up inside your blood vessels.
+However, plaques of cholesterol, fat, and other substances can build up inside your blood vessels.
 This condition is known as atherosclerosis, which may gradually narrow your arteries.

 Treatment will depend on the severity and location of your plaque buildup.
 The authors of a 2020 review note that reversing atherosclerosis involves managing all major risk factors, including: